abazrafshan/ReadmeGenerator/Develop/readme.md

   ## Contributing

-  d
+  Make your changes public

   ## Tests

-  The following test(s) can be used to verify functionality: d
+  The following test(s) can be used to verify functionality: npm tests